GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 ### Delete the resources using `kubectl delete`

 NOTE: Please keep in mind that `kubectl` guarantees support for Kubernetes server in +/- 1 versions.
-  It means that for instance if you have `kubectl` in version 1.10.* and Kubernetes server 1.8.*, you may experience incompatibility issues, like not removing the StatefulSets with apiVersion of apps/v1beta2.
+  It means that for instance if you have `kubectl` in version 1.10.&ast; and Kubernetes 1.8.&ast;, you may experience incompatibility issues, like not removing the StatefulSets with apiVersion of apps/v1beta2.

 Run `kubectl` on expanded manifest file matching your installation: